I’m Chris Norton, and I got knocked down. Hard.

 I could have let it define me.
 But our lives aren’t shaped by circumstance.
 They’re shaped by us.
 Perseverance isn’t about the physical act of standing: it’s about attitude, and the ability to shape yourself in the face of adversity.

 So I reached down, and found the power that defines us:

 The Power to Stand.

 With the support of my friends, family, faith, and the love of my life, Emily, I proved the doctors wrong, and walked the stage at graduation.
-Now, I’m working to walk Emily down the aisle.
+Most recently, I walked Emily 7 yards down the aisle of our wedding.